In an interview with Austin Comerton of Irish Radio Canada, Majella McAllister outlines the project:

 Skip To It

-I am hoping this event at Johnny Carr’s Playground is also open to adults: a “professionally run” skipping workshop with Skip ‘n’ Rope.
-Great chance to dust off all those traditional skipping rhymes and learn some new ones.
+This event at Johnny Carr’s Playground is open to all: A skipping workshop with Skip ‘n’ Rope.
+Great chance to dust off all those traditional skipping rhymes in Irish and English, and learn some new ones in other languages.
 Booking is not required.

 Johnny Carr’s Playground, Library Road, Dún Laoghaire, 11am to 4pm

 In addition to the above events, balloon-making will happen at various locations around Dún Laoghaire between 10am and 5pm.
-The History of Childhood Panels, Children’s Rights Panels, Children’s Literature and Education Panels will all take place at the Royal Marine Hotel from 10am until 6pm.
+The History of Childhood, Children’s Rights, Children’s Literature, Education and Engagement Panels will all take place at the Royal Marine Hotel from 10am until 6pm.
 Booking via Eventbrite is essential.

 Past, Present and Potential at the Museum of Childhood Ireland / Músaem Óige na hÉireann